I’m here to tell you that growing weed indoors step-by-step is easy. Just follow along.

 Over watering is one of the biggest mistakes you can make, but we’ll get to that in a bit.

-But first, one of the most important things to remember for the seedling stage is that you will want to move your plants in a bigger pot as soon as you see the first few leafs show.
+One of the most important things to remember for the seedling stage is that you will want to move your plants in a bigger pot as soon as you see the first few leafs show.

 Knowing how and when to transplant your plants is perhaps the best knowledge we can pass onto new growers, as leaving plants in small pots can choke them up, while moving them too early can have terrible effects, especially if you don’t do it right.